What is the European Schoolnet Academy's code of conduct?

 Will I receive a digital certificate for participating in a course?

-After completing the entire course, participants will receive a digital course certificate and a digital course badge.
-You can find more information on the certification policy of each course in its own FAQ section.
+After completing a course, you will receive a digital course certificate and a digital course badge.
+You can read the requirements for each course certificate in that course's "Certification" tab.

 My question isn’t listed.
 What can I do?